cryer/AlphaZero_Quoridor/README.md

 # To do list

-- [x] Implement a smarter winning checker function. :blushed:
+- [x] Implement a smarter winning checker function.
 - [ ] Implement a greedy Quoridor agent.
 - [ ] Write an evaluation code by playing against various types of Quoridor agents.
 - [ ] Parallelize MCTS simulation.